Telerik and Kendo UI Design Kits for Figma

 - You can quickly turn a template into a shared Figma library.

-The Kendo UI kits for Figma utilize nested instances and base components to provide better manageability of the components.
+The Telerik and Kendo UI kits for Figma utilize nested instances and base components to provide better manageability of the components.
 To make them more intuitive to use, we added support for variants to some of the components, like the chip.

 - _Getting Started—Briefly explains what you need to know to start using the UI kits.